yowainwright/yowainwright.github.io/_posts/2016-04-26-punch-static-sites.md

 		<p><a href="//laktek.github.io/punch/">This picture is copied from the Punch website - go there to read more about punch</a></p>
 	</figcaption>
 </figure>

-> Building static sites with punch is actually very simple.

 ## Setup